cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Notes:

-* Only continuous segments leading to the `else` branch are considered.
-If the jump table happens to contain a large continuous segment leading to a branch other than `else`, it is not considered for discontinuous optimization.
+* When a split jump table is smaller, but slower than a full jump table, it will only be selected when there isn't enough instruction space for the full jump table.
-* Splitting a jump table leads to a smaller, but slightly slower code compared to a full jump table.
-Jump table splitting is only considered when its average  execution is still faster than the one of the original, non-optimized `case` expression.
+* Splitting a jump table may, under some circumstances, produce a code which is on average faster than a full jump table, while still being smaller.
+When this is the case, the smaller version will be selected by the optimizer over the faster version, even when there is plenty of instruction space.
-* Since the split jump table consumes less instruction space, it might be more efficient than the continuous jump table, when considered as the number of execution steps saved divided by the number of additional instructions.
-However, the split jump table, even when more efficient with respect to code size, is still slower than a continuous jump table.
-In situations where there are no other optimizations that could utilize the instruction space, preferring the smaller but slower solution doesn't bring any benefit.
-For this reason, the optimization won't consider splitting the jump table, unless the last considered solution consumed more than half of the available instruction space.

 ### Example